C-Stewart-GH/Hong_Kong_Horse_Racing_Project/README.md

 [Part 1 - EDA Report](../main/1_EDA/EDA_Final.ipynb)

 All feature and response descriptions are discussed in detail inside the report.
 Every observation is the result of a single horse in a race.
 First, the team looked at missing values in the dataset.
 Any yellow horizontal bar represents an observation missing from that variable.
 The team recognized the position_sec, behind_sec, and time 4-6 were heavily missing.
 This is because of the non-standard sectioning of the races at different tracks.
-For this reason the team dropped these features from consideration.
+For this reason, the team dropped these features from consideration.
 Place odds is the only other feature with missing data with 4.7% missing.
 The team decided to impute the missing place_odds values with the mean.
 The total observations to 79,445.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/37990637/158272715-96d4496d-3eee-4303-8409-6be82e9fce5d.png">

-Next, the team reviewed correlations between the variables which allow you to see where there a significant positive or negative relationships.
+Next, the team reviewed correlations between the variables which allow you to see where there are significant positive or negative relationships.

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/37990637/158272622-64bfc1d7-84e8-41df-9749-9e758ab2665c.png">